primasio/primas-api-doc/README.md

 `GET https://staging.primas.io/v3/content/1GFYUNP815RUIFDNNRKLNU78RPCFLNL5DWGT7EXODHFVRCRVXJ`

 The response data will always include a field `result_code` indicating the invocation status.
 On successful invocation `result_code` will be `0`.
 And the response data is in the field `data`.
 Otherwise `result_code` will be the corresponding error type while at the same time there will be another field `result_msg` containing the detailed description of the error.

 ### DTCP Metadata

 Primas is built upon DTCP.
 A lot of APIs are transferring data in the DTCP standard.
-Check [this document](./dtcp.md) for a detailed explanation about DTCP and its usage in Primas.
+Check [the DTCP brief introduction](./dtcp.md) for a detailed explanation about DTCP and its usage in Primas.

 ### API Batch Post